CQUniversity

 Entry requirements

-- A completed Australian Qualifications Framework (AQF) equivalent Bachelor's degree or higher equivalent qualification.
+- Successful completion of an Australian Qualifications Framework (AQF) equivalent Bachelor's degree or higher equivalent qualification.

-- A completed AQF Diploma with two years of relevant employment experience.
+- Successful completion of an AQF Diploma with two years of relevant employment experience.

 - Five years of relevant employment experience.